XKirby/MMBN3-Randomizer/README.md

 - Every area of the game should be open to the player right off the bat.
 - You start the game with every email, access to the NaviCust and StyleChange menus, as well as some NCP programs and Key Items for access to various areas.
 - Style Changes happen more frequently.
-- You have 4 out of the 7 Savefile Stars unlocked right off the bat!
-No need to fight Serenade, the Omega Navis, or do the Time Trials unless you want to.
 - Code for most of this new version of the Open Mode patch provided by NMarkro, a member of TeamBN.
 Thanks again!

 The Open Mode patches, either in combination with the Randomizer or not, can be used for various types of play.
 Here are a few ideas: